oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 You can also add a "lightbox" feature to the grid so you can click on photos and zoom in.
 The [React Photo Gallery docs](https://neptunian.github.io/react-photo-gallery/) shows how to do this.
 I've integrated it into the example for this post, but I won't show the code here for the sake of brevity.
 You can see the [final `photo.tsx` with Lightbox added on GitHub](https://github.com/oktadev/auth0-full-stack-java-example/blob/main/src/main/webapp/app/entities/photo/photo.tsx) or a [diff of the necessary changes](https://github.com/oktadev/auth0-full-stack-java-example/commit/76dcf711816cb2f3455ba4b46264bf48002487f7).

 ## Make Your Full Stack Java App Into a PWA

+Progressive Web Apps, aka PWAs, are the best way for developers to make their webapps load faster and more performant.
+In a nutshell, PWAs are websites that use recent web standards to allow for installation on a user’s computer or device, and deliver an app-like experience to those users.
+To make a web app into a PWA:

 1. Your app must be served over HTTPS
 2. Your app must register a service worker so it can cache requests and work offline